 Organización sin fines de lucro

-There are more than 6,500 homeless individuals living on the streets of Washington, DC on any given night.
+There are more than 7,500 people who are homeless in Washington, DC on any given night.

 Miriam's Kitchen was founded in 1983 through a collaboration of The George Washington University Hillel Student Association, Western Presbyterian Church and United Church in response to an urgent need for services for the homeless in Washington, DC.

 Other Awards & Recognition: 2011Washingtonian 50 Best Places to Work 2011/2012Catalogue for PhilanthropyBest Small Charities 2010Meyer Foundation Exponent Award 2010Washington Business Journal Best Place to Work in Greater Washington 2009Washington Business Journal Best Place to Work in Greater Washington 2009Washington City Paper Best Place to Volunteer in DC 2008Washingtonian Best Local Charities 2007/2008Catalogue for Philanthropy Best Small Charities 2003/2004Catalogue for Philanthropy Best Small Charities 2001Washington Post Award for Excellence in Nonprofit Management